-TBD (describe our objective with this analysis in detail) The aim of this thesis is to repeat the analysis performed in 2015 on the dataset Google has released in 2019 in order to find similarities and differences with the previous analysis, and ultimately find whether computational power is indeed wasted in this new workload as well.
+The aim of this project is to repeat the analysis performed in 2015 on the dataset Google has released in 2019 in order to find similarities and differences with the previous analysis, and ultimately find whether computational power is indeed wasted in this new workload as well.
 The 2019 data comes from 8 Borg cells spanning 8 different datacenters located in different geographical positions, all focused on computational oriented workloads.
 The data collection time span matches the entire month of May 2019.